-Applicant teleconferences are tentatively scheduled for May 1-8, 2015.
-Call-in information will be available on our website at: http://ucop.edu/research-initiatives/programs/catalyst-awards/index.html.
-Participation in the teleconference is optional, but strongly recommended.
+Applicant teleconferences will be held between May 1-8, 2015.
+Registration and call-in information will be available on our website at: http://ucop.edu/research-initiatives/programs/catalyst-awards/.
+Participation in the teleconference is strongly recommended.

 Interested applicants must complete a formal Letter of Intent (LOI) using the online proposalCENTRAL application system.
 Instructions are provided below.
 LOIs will be reviewed for compliance with the instructions and eligibility criteria, and will be prioritized based on adherence to the program goals and funding priorities as determined by the UC Office of the President.
 Invitations to submit full proposals will be limited to no more than 30 proposed collaborations, or \$25 million total funding.
 No feedback or comments will be provided on the LOI, nor the reasons for selection or non-selection.